Prevalent Hummingbirds in Summer Sedona

 Calliope

-Another hummer that is generally found at higher elevations, the Calliope Hummingbirds is the smallest bird in North America, weighing about the same as a penny (2.5 grams).
+Another hummer that is generally found at higher elevations, the Calliope Hummingbird is the smallest bird in North America, weighing about the same as a penny (2.5 grams).
 When perched, their wings stretch out longer than their short tail.
 Adult males have a streaked magenta gorget.
+The Calliope typically builds its nest over creeks or over roads next to streams or lakes.

 Rare Hummingbirds in Summer Sedona